ghafeleb/AWS-SageMaker-XGBoost/README.md

   <em></em>
 </p>

-## SageMaker Clarify: check the biases of the model explain the model predictions
+## SageMaker Clarify: Check the Biases of the Model Explain the Model Predictions
 12. We use SageMaker Clarify to find biases based on feature attribution method.
 Create a duplicate of the best model based on the tuning results:
 ```
 tuner_job_info = sagemaker_client.describe_hyper_parameter_tuning_job(HyperParameterTuningJobName=tuner.latest_tuning_job.job_name)